 Elective Title: 49MX706 — AMBULATORY INTERNAL MEDICINE

 Students will participate in caring for patients in an internal medicine primary care clinic with emphasis on evidence-based management of conditions commonly seen in an outpatient INTERNAL MEDICINE practice.
 The patient population is diverse in age and socioeconomic status with a broad mix of pathology in both acute and chronic illness.
 Students will see patients individually and in collaboration with resident physicians and full-time internal medicine faculty.
 They will be involved in the ongoing schedule of internal medicine conferences including ambulatory case conferences, noon conferences, and grand rounds.
-Optional experiences include participating in internal medicine
+Optional experiences include participating in internal medicine's asthma clinic and/or observing our in-house warfarin clinics and diabetic education teaching sessions.
+The students may have the opportunity to assist in office procedures/skills including but not limited to ECG interpretation, joint aspirations and injections, skin biopsies, and microscopic interpretation of wet mounts.
+Students will be provided with a rotation syllabus and binder of articles pertinent to internal medicine ambulatory care.
+There are no weekend or call responsibilities associated with this elective.

 - 1) Elicit and evaluate the medical concerns of ambulatory adult patients (PC1)